Demetrius of Phalerum: Diogenes Laërtius

 Diogenes Laërtius devotes a section of his The Lives and Opinions of Eminent Philosophers to Demetrius Phalereus.

 Hegel

 Georg Wilhelm Friedrich Hegel, in the Lectures on the History of Philosophy, says of Demetrius Phalereus that "Demetrius Phalereus and others were thus soon after [Alexander] honoured and worshipped in Athens as God."
 What the exact source was for Hegel's claim is unclear.
 Diogenes Laërtius does not mention this.

-Apparently Hegel's error comes from a misreading of Plutarch's Life of Demetrius which is about Demetrius Poliorcetes and not Demetrius of Phalereus.
+Apparently, Hegel's error comes from a misreading of Plutarch's Life of Demetrius which is about Demetrius Poliorcetes and not Demetrius Phalereus.
 But Plutarch describes in the work how Demetrius Poliorcetes conquered Demetrius Phalereus at Athens.
 Then, in chapter 12 of the work, Plutarch describes how Demetrius Poliorcetes was given honours due to the god Dionysus.
-Somehow this account by Plutarch was confusing not only for Hegel, but for others as well.
+Somehow this account by Plutarch was confusing not only for Hegel but for others as well.